ionic-team/ionic-docs/src/pages/react/slides.md

 ## Events

-Since the `Swiper` component is not provided by Ionic Framework, event names will not have an `ionSlide` prefix to them.
+Since the `Swiper` component is not provided by Ionic Framework, event names will not have an `onIonSlide` prefix to them.

-Let's say in an app with `IonSlides` we used the `ionSlideDidChange` event:
+Let's say in an app with `IonSlides` we used the `onIonSlideDidChange` event:

 ```javascript
 <IonSlides